Contract killing

-Contract killing (also known as murder-for-hire) is a form of murder or assassination in which one party hires another party to kill a targeted person or people.
-It involves an illegal agreement which includes some form of compensation, monetary or otherwise.

-A male contract killer is colloquially known as a hitman.
+Contract killing, sometimes known as murder-for-hire, refers to the act in which one party employs another party to murder a targeted person via an illegal agreement that involves some form of compensation, monetary or otherwise.
+An act of contract killing is known colloquially as a hit, and the person performing the killing (i.e. the contract killer or "contractor") is known as the hitman or (as borrowed from Spanish) "sicario".

 Statistics

 Contract killings generally make up a small percentage of murders.
 For example, they accounted for about 6% of all murders in Scotland from 1993 to 2002.
+Despite the popular attention in the media, the act of contract killing received very little attention in the academic literature.

+With contract killing, there is a party that sees contract killing as the only solution, searches for and recruits a hitman through personal networks or by approaching a professional, and then makes concrete agreements about method and payment.

 A study by the Australian Institute of Criminology of 162 contract murders and attempted contract murders in Australia between 1989 and 2002 indicated that the most common reason for murder-for-hire was insurance policy payouts.
 The study also found that payments varied from $5,000 to $30,000 per killing, with an average of $15,000, and that the most commonly used weapons were firearms.
 Contract killings accounted for 2% of murders in Australia during that period.

-Contract killers may share similarities with serial killers, such as detached financial and emotional incentives, but are not classified as such due to the differing objectives of their crimes.
-Nevertheless, there are occasionally individuals that are labelled as both contract killers and serial killers.
+To mitigate risk for the individual seeking a hitman, and signal legitimacy, vendors emphasize privacy and anonymity while claiming ties to established organizations like the military or mafia.

+A paper by Calhoun (2010) argues that legal execution and killing in war are not morally different from many acts called “murder,” especially considering the understanding of the third party of what they are doing.
+Calhoun states that common distinction between legal and illegal killing has no real moral basis.